Debojyoti-hub-tech/Debojyoti-hub-tech/README.md

 ## 📌 Featured Projects

+🔹 **Flight Management System** — Flight booking, management, and analytics platform built with Python, MySQL, and Streamlit.

 🔹 **FileForge** — CRUD-based file management application with a Streamlit UI and Python backend.

 🔹 **AI & ML Mathematics Roadmap** — Semester-wise roadmap for mastering the mathematics behind AI & ML

-🔹 **Login & Signup Frontend** — Responsive authentication interface built with HTML, CSS, and JavaScript.
+🔹 **Login & Signup with Gmail Auth** — Responsive authentication interface built with React, CSS, and Typescript.

 ## 🤝 Open to: